RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 To save on memory and time, pyuvdata supports reading only parts of uvfits, uvh5, miriad, and MWA correlator fits files.

+Note that select on read (partial reading) is not always faster than reading an entire file and then downselecting.
+Which approach is faster depends on the fraction of data that is selected as well on the relationship between the selection and the internal data ordering in the file.
+When the select is on a small area of the file or has a regular stride it can be much faster to do the select on read, but in other cases it can be slower.
+Select on read does generally reduce the memory footprint.

 a) Reading just the metadata of a file
 ******************************************
 For uvh5, uvfits, FHD and MWA correlator fits files, reading in the only the